Changing your course

 Internal Transfer

-Transferring to Another University
+Transferring to another university

-As a general rule, you can obtain funding for the length of the course to which you are transferring, plus an extra year.
-Therefore, if the transfer will result in your total number of years of HE study (past and future) totalling more than this, you will not receive full funding for every year of your course.
 If there is a period of study for which you are ineligible for full funding, you will only receive the basic element of the maintenance loan but no maintenance grant or tuition fee loan for this period.
-If you are considering transferring you should speak to a member of the FISU or Student Finance England on 0300 100 0607 or other funding body to see what financial impact your transfer will have.
+If you are considering transferring, you should speak to a member of the Finance team or Student Finance England on 0300 100 0607 or another funding body to see what financial impact your transfer will have.

 Taking time out